Support Groups

 Our support groups are open, free and all are welcome.

-Parent Connection can offer help and guidance to those struggling with issues of substance abuse.
+Parent Connection can offer help and guidance to those struggling with issues of substance use.
 For information or referrals, please call (203) 270-1600.
 Calls are strictly confidential.
 You will be directed to other agencies and services available, as appropriate.

 We offer the following weekly support groups: